 Just another day, just another compliance framework we would like to help you learn about!
 Today, we are taking up the ISO 27001 framework.

-ISO 27001, like SOC 2, seeks to prove one major thing: that your company values information security as a top priority, has implemented an information security system and therefore can be trusted with confidential customer data.
+ISO 27001, like SOC 2, seeks to prove one major thing: that your company values information security as a top priority, has implemented an information security system, and therefore can be trusted with confidential customer data.

-ISO 27001 is the global standard for ensuring the security of information and supporting assets around the world.
+It is the global standard for ensuring the security of information and supporting assets around the world.

-What does ISO 27001 Certification Include?
+What does ISO 27001 Certification include?

 Which Industries Use ISO 27001 Certification?

-ISO 27001 is the most common information security management framework outside North America.
+ISO 27001 compliance is the most common information security management framework outside North America.
 It is used in many industries, such as the following:

-Finance Companies
+Finance Firms

 Government Agencies